What Does the Bible Say About Divorce? When Is It Allowed?

 Third, you need to seek God in His Word and cry out to Him to know His ways and His heart for what you should do and how you should respond to your spouse.
 If you are looking to legitimize your reasons for divorce … slow down, even stop.
 Notice how much of Scripture is given to God’s messages of forgiveness, reconciliation, peace, understanding, and patience.

-How much value will you place on the vows you spoke to your mate before the face of your God?
+How much value will you place on the vows you spoke to your spouse before the face of your God?
 When you consider how much God values a covenant, what are the obligations of your marriage covenant before Him?

 Will you be patient to wait for God to work in your marriage in a way you have not considered?
 Will you look to Him to give you the wisdom, the resources, the encouragement you need to do above and beyond what you ever could imagine or think?